Woolner Dark street Montreal.jpg

 About Anne Bergeron: writer, editor, Ayurveda and Yoga instructor: www.annebergeronvt.com

 Anne Bergeron’s essays and poems appear in Flyway: Journal of Writing and Environment, The Hopper, The Dark Mountain Project, About Place Journal, Eastern Iowa Review, The Calendula Review, and multiple print issues of Blueline Magazine.
 She is a contributing writer for Dark Matter: Women Witnessing, and an editor for the journal’s recently published anthology, Dark Matter Women Witnessing: Dreams Before Extinction.
 She is the solo finalist for the 2023 Barry Lopez Creative Nonfiction Award at Cutthroat: A Journal of the Arts.
-Her writing is anthologized in The Black River: Death Poems, and in the forthcoming book, ICE.
+Her writing is anthologized in The Black River: Death Poems, and in the forthcoming book: Sublime: Poems for Vanishing Ice.
 Anne teaches teens at a rural school, shares yoga with people of all ages, and lives on a handmade homestead in Vermont where she and her husband grow food and share their lives with a medley of animal companions.

 Anne's studies in foundational Ayurveda, Yoga’s sister science, include completion of Cate Stillman's year long course, Living Ayurveda, and Anne McIntyre's year-long course Living Wisdom: The Foundations of Ayurveda, both completed between 2016 and 2019, as well as study sessions with Gina Mastroluca, an Ayurvedic practitioner in Portland, Maine.
 Anne completed an Ayurvedic massage course with Allison Bransfield Morse, A.D., of the Ayurvedic Center of Vermont in 2017, and engaged in a year-long Ayurvedic mentorship program with Adena Rose Bright of Adena Rose Ayurveda.
 Anne loves sharing how to use simple Ayurvedic practices, based on her learning and on her own experience.
 "It is a pleasure to share my understanding of the body’s natural capacity to heal itself through attention, movement, nourishing food, herbs, and rest."